Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

 ## Introduction
+Testing is critical in the software development process as it helps identify bugs and ensure our software works correctly.
-We write tests to help identify and catch bugs in our code but while some bugs are obvious, others are hidden in edge cases.
-So we aim to test as many unique cases as possible, but there’s a limit to how many tests we can manually write.
+While some potential bugs are easy to identify, others are hidden in less obvious cases.
+So, we aim to test as many scenarios as possible, but manually writing and maintaining numerous test cases can be impractical.
-What if we could automatically generate numerous test cases?
-That’s where Property Based Testing comes in.
+Property-Based Testing (PBT) addresses this challenge by automatically generating a wide variety of test cases, making it easier to find and fix edge cases in our code.

 ## What is Property-Based Testing?
 Property-based testing is a methodology where  **properties** that describe the **expected behavior** of our system under various conditions are automatically tested using **randomly generated inputs**.